 It’s not just the SMF’s report that seems to be hinting at an end of the road for white label casinos.
 In May of 2020, for example, the United Kingdom Gambling Commission fined the operator FSB Tech, which held a UK-licence, £600,000 on account of the company not having ‘sufficient oversight’ of its white labels.
 The UKGC confirmed that companies would face fines if ‘third-party websites’ were not well-managed.

-It’s hardly surprising that white label casinos grew in popularity, given the fact that they allow anyone who can afford it to set up a casino and essentially guarantee themselves a profit.
+It’s hardly surprising that white label casinos grew in popularity, given the fact that they allow anyone who can afford it to set up a casino and essentially guarantee themselves a net win.
 The problems arise when companies such as FSB Tech fail to carry out sufficient checks on who is operating them and then fall foul of money laundering and social responsibility rules that the UKGC has put in place.

 Major Operators Are Shutting Up Shop